EasyNetDev/Saitek-FIP/README.md

 3. Any plugin for simulators is computing an image and is using functions from DirectOutput.dll, like DirectOutput_SetImage() to send image to the device.
 The data  sending data via DirectOutputService.exe which is communicats directly with the USB.

-# What I've achieve until now
+# Status of the driver
 1. Capture USB traffic from DirectOutput.exe driver and analyse it.
 2. Extract the image packets form USB and remove USB headers from the packets.
 I've selected all packets which have image, save them in Wireshark and I used tshark to remove the USB header.
 2. Build first attempt of driver using libusb https://libusb.info/